Monday, 6:00pm CDT, May 5, 2025

 Meetings start at 6:00 pm in the Musser Learning Lab in the Research Library at the Oklahoma History Center, 800 Nazih Zuhdi Drive, Oklahoma City (across from the State Capitol–see map)

 Monthly programs are free for members and non-members alike, but we encourage you to join!
-Your membership dues help us to provide more and better resources for the genealogical community.
+Your membership dues help us to provide more and better resources for the genealogical community of Oklahoma.

 First Families of the Twin Territories (FFTT)